Select an article below

 If vocational and medical evaluations determine that your injury prevents you from ever becoming gainfully employed, you may be entitled to a pension.
 Pension benefits are paid monthly.
 As with time-loss compensation benefits, the amount you are eligible to receive depends on factors such as your wages, family status, number of dependents, employer-provided health-care benefits, Social Security benefits, the state’s average wage at the time of your injury, and your pension option choice.
 Previously paid permanent partial disability awards reduce your pension benefit amount.

-Visit the L&I Permanent Total Disability Pensions website for information on pension benefits and payments, as well as information on how your Federal Social Security benefits may affect the amount of your State disability pension payments.
+Visit the L&I Permanent Total Disability Pensions website for information on pension benefits and payments, as well as on how your Federal Social Security benefits may affect the amount of your State disability pension payments.

 Structured Settlement Agreements